-Schedule an appointment and discuss the issue with faculty member(s) within 3 working days of the alleged occurrence.
+Request an appointment in writing to discuss a clearly specified issue with faculty member(s) within 3 working days of the alleged occurrence.
 Within 3 working days of the scheduled meeting, the faculty member(s) shall issue a written decision.
 The decision may be delivered to the student by email, U.S. Mail, or personally delivered.